-Virtual Aphasia Center General Information
+Virtual Aphasia Center General Information Scan OR Code for More Information

 - 1) People living with aphasia and their cosurvivors are eligible to participate in our programs.
 A recent speech report will be requested to determine group placement. - 2) Classes are filled on a first-come, first served basis.
 If classes are not full, late sign-up will be pro-rated. - 3) Personal absences cannot be made up.
 If the Aphasia Center cancels a group, it will be made up. - 4) MRAC takes personal security very seriously.
 Virtual participation limits some of our controls.
 We send each member a separate link for each session for which they are registered.
 PLEASE do not forward meeting information without MRAC's authorization.
-Unexpected attendees will not be admitted. - 5) Participants must be independent or personally assisted and have access to and general comfort with using a phone, tablet, or a computer. - 6) AT THIS TIME, fees are being accrued, and private payment arrangements will be individually.
-Scholarships are available if fees present a hardship.
-Payment arrangements can be made with Nikki Benson at 215.663.6344.
+Unexpected attendees will not be admitted. - 5) Participants must be independent or personally assisted and have access to and general comfort with using a phone, tablet, or a computer. - 6) AT THIS TIME, private payment arrangements will be made individually.
+Check or Money Order Only.